Ashcroft - Busby - Miller

 Ashcroft - Busby - Miller is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Ashcroft-Busby-Miller's dwelling structure, as per the latest Census, consisted of 81.0% houses and 19.0% other dwellings.
-In comparison, Sydney metro had 90.4% houses and 9.6% other dwellings.
-Home ownership in Ashcroft-Busby-Miller was at 20.0%, with mortgaged dwellings at 24.1% and rented ones at 55.9%.
-The median monthly mortgage repayment in the area was $1,842, lower than Sydney metro's average of $2,475.
-The median weekly rent figure was $266, substantially below Sydney metro's $490.
-Nationally, Ashcroft-Busby-Miller's mortgage repayments were lower than the Australian average of $1,863, and rents were significantly below the national figure of $375.
+The dwelling structure in Ashcroft - Busby - Miller, as per the latest Census, consisted of 81.0% houses and 19.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Sydney metro's 90.4% houses and 9.6% other dwellings.
+Home ownership in Ashcroft - Busby - Miller stood at 20.0%, with mortgaged dwellings at 24.1% and rented dwellings at 55.9%.
+The median monthly mortgage repayment was $1,842, below Sydney metro's average of $2,475.
+The median weekly rent was $266, lower than Sydney metro's $490.
+Nationally, Ashcroft - Busby - Miller's mortgage repayments were lower at $1,842 compared to the Australian average of $1,863, and rents were substantially lower at $266 compared to the national figure of $375.

 Frequently Asked Questions - Housing